-In fact, windows are the number one human-induced cause of death in birds.
-According to Dr. Daniel Klem, Jr. of Muhlenberg College, up to 1 billion birds in the U.S. die by hitting windows each year.
+In fact, windows are the number two human-induced cause of death in birds.
+According to Dr. Daniel Klem, Jr. of Muhlenberg College, 1 billion birds die every year in the U.S. by hitting windows.
 That’s 2.7 million birds per day.

 Half of the birds who hit windows actually survive the initial impact but can easily be captured by predators while stunned.
 Those deaths don’t count as window kills, though they’re related.

 Why do windows kill?

 Take a look at the building pictured here.
 Even to us it looks like trees and sky.
 We’re too large to fit through the “fence” (the window frames that hold each pane) but birds think they can fly through it.
 Sometimes they see their own reflection and believe it’s a safe flyway because another bird is using it.
 Other times they can see into the room and try to fly inside.
 At night they’re attracted by lights.

 People are fooled by glass too, but it doesn’t kill us.
 How many of us have bumped into a glass door because we didn’t see it?
 We survive because we move slowly – and not head first – into the glass.

 Sadly, a few decals won’t do the trick.
 The rest of the window is still dangerous.

 Reflective glass must be treated on the outside to alter the entire look of the windows.
 The treatment must make the birds see a wall or a mesh too small to fly through.
 For buildings like the one pictured here, it means coating or etching the outside of the glass or installing mesh or outdoor blinds.
 It would even help – but only a little – if they didn’t wash the windows.